 The Federal government will pay for up to 80% of eligible project costs for a TAP project.
 A local match is required to pay for 20% or more of the remaining project costs.

 The applicant should make clear during the application process if the project would be administered by SCDOT or administered through the Local Public Agency (LPA) process and if so, what the duties of the local agency are.

 Applications are accepted year round.
-MAP-21 requires that States and MPOs in the designated transportation management areas use a competitive process for eligible entities to submit Transportation Alternatives projects.
+FAST requires that States and MPOs in the designated transportation management areas use a competitive process for eligible entities to submit Transportation Alternatives projects.
 It is important for potential applicants to understand what makes a project competitive for funding.
 It is recommended that potential applicants contact a TAP coordinator at 803-737-1952 to discuss the proposed project prior to completing an application.
 Staff is available to assist by providing more information on the program, guidance on competitive projects, and how to best develop a competitive application.
 The TAP application and program guidance are available below.